 So is the love that cis straight partners have for each other really the “same love” that partners in the LGBTQ community have for one another?
 And does their love have to be the “same” as yours to gain your support?
 If it does, then it is time you reassess yourself as an “ally.”

 3. Never feel entitled to anything.

 [Headline image: The photograph shows three young women.
-The woman on the left is black with curly black hair and a light blue shirt.
+The woman on the left is Black with curly black hair and a light blue shirt.
 She is smiling.
 The woman in the middle is white with brown hair pulled back and is wearing a beige sweater and pendant.
-She is laughing with her head raised, and she has an arm around the woman on each side of her.
+She is laughing with her head raised, and she has an arm around the women on both sides of her.
 The woman on the right is white with long brown hair and a gray shirt.
 She is smiling.
 Behind them is a window and a bulletin board full of papers, flyers, cards, and pictures.]

 You must be logged in to post a comment.